Who we are

 3. Information & Visibility (The Spotlight)

 Silence is a tool for oppressors.
-We publish objective reports, host speaking tours, and use digital media to ensure that the stories of defenders reach a global audience.
+We publish objective reports, host speaking tours, and use digital media to ensure defenders' stories reach a global audience.

 Our Guiding Principles